Jane F. Gardner: Research

-Gardner published extensively on the Roman family, Roman property law, the legal status of individuals, and the role of slaves and freedmen in Roman society.
-Her three monographs (Women in Roman Law and Society (1986), Being a Roman Citizen (1993) and Family and Familia in Roman Law and Life (1998)) have had a significant impact on the fields of Roman legal and social history.
+Gardner's research focused primarily on Roman economic and social history, especially the use of Roman law in historical research and the legal and economic history of Roman women; she published extensively on the Roman family, Roman property law, the legal status of individuals, and the role of slaves and freedmen in Roman society, and her research has been described as "ground-breaking" in its wide-ranging use of sources, including inscriptions and papyri as well as literary texts.
+Her three "landmark" monographs Women in Roman Law and Society (1986), Being a Roman Citizen (1993) and Family and Familia in Roman Law and Life (1998) have had a significant impact on the fields of Roman legal and social history.
 Reviewers praised these books for presenting often difficult and complicated legal material in readable and accessible ways.
-These monographs remain the most important works on their subjects, and earned her a D.Litt. from the University of Oxford in 1999.
+These monographs remain the most important works on their subjects.

 Gardner also produced a revised translation of Julius Caesar's Gallic War (1983), as well as a new translation of his Civil War (1976).
+According to an obituary, these two Penguin translations, along with other publications such as Roman Myths (part of the British Museum's Legendary Past series, 1993), represent Gardner's "great commitment to the dissemination of Classical scholarship beyond the confines of academia and the field in a narrow sense", as did her role as a volunteer lecturer in Greek and Classics at the Working Men's College in Camden from 1979 to 1981.

 Later life and death

-Gardner retired and became an emerita professor in 1999.
+Gardner retired and became an emerita professor in 1999, shortly after receiving an honorary D.Litt. from the University of Oxford.
 For three years after her retirement (until 2002) she was special professor at the University of Nottingham, helping to develop the International Centre for the History of Slavery (now the Institute for the Study of Slavery).
 She continued to write and publish on Roman law and society, especially on slavery, and continued to review books in The Classical Review.

 Gardner died on 28 January 2023, at the age of 88.